Feridun Bilgin: Early life and career

 Bilgin was born in Sivas in 1964 and graduated from Istanbul Technical University's Faculty of Electricity and Electronics in 1985.
 Between 1985 and 1987, he did a Master's degree at the Yıldız Technical University Department of Electrical Engineering.
 In 1986, he began working at the State Planning Organisation as an advisor to the Manager of Incentives and Implementation.
 He became a planning expert in 1991 and a team manager in 1992.
 In 1992, he became a branch manager of the Incentives and Implementation department of the Treasury and Foreign Trade Undersecretariat.
 Between 1996 and 1999, he was the Economic Advisor to the Turkish Embassy in the Republic of Macedonia.
 In 2003, he became the interim Manager of the Incentives and Implementation Department of the Treasury Undersecretariat, only to be fully confirmed in 2007.
-Between 2010 and 2014, Bilgin was the deputy Undersecretary to the Treasury and became the Undersecretary to the Minister of Transport, Maritime and Communication after the retirement of his predecessor, Habip Soluk.
+Between 2010 and 2014, Bilgin was the Assistant Secretary to the Treasury and became the Undersecretary to the Minister of Transport, Maritime and Communication after the retirement of his predecessor, Habip Soluk.